github/backup-utils/README.md

 Backup snapshots are stored in rotating increment directories named after the date and time the snapshot was taken.
 Each snapshot directory contains a full backup snapshot of all relevant data stores.
+Repository, Search, and Pages data is stored efficiently via hard links.

 The following example shows a snapshot file hierarchy for hourly frequency.
 There are five snapshot directories, with the `current` symlink pointing to the